squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 8.md

 | A     | network.host.host.host | 255.0.0.0 |
 | B     | network.network.host.host | 255.255.0.0 |
 | C     | network.network.network.host | 255.255.255.0 |

+### Classless Inter-Domain Routing (CIDR)

+Sometimes this concept is also called variable-length subnet masking (VLSM)

+Sometimes we receive 192.168.10.32/28.
+This is telling you what your subnet mask is.
+The "/" notation is telling you how many bits are on (1s).
+The max number of bits that can be turned on is 32 because there are four bytes in an IPv4 Address and 8 bits per part.
+4 x 8 = 32.

+The largest however can only ever be a /30 because you have to keep at least 2 bits for host address.

 ## Exam Essentials